vishusandy/blog/content/how-to-draw-a-circle.md

 ### Bresenham's Algorithm

-Everything above assumes we're using floating point variables to calculate values.
+Everything above assumes we're using floating-point variables to calculate values.
 While the extra precision is convenient, it's not necessary for drawing circles.

-> I won't cover the reasons to use integers over floating point numbers here, but there are some important details to consider when making that choice (like Epsilon values and performance).
+> I won't cover the reasons to use integers over floating-point numbers here, but there are some important details to consider when making that choice (like Epsilon values and performance).
 I will add another blog post to discuss the choice of integers over floats.
 >
 > It should be noted that using integers makes it more difficult to implement antialiasing, [but not impossible](http://www.landkey.net/d/antialiased/wu4_RF/Content/WU/src/NoSqrt.java.htm).

-Bresenham's circle algorithm is a modification of the Midpoint Circle algorithm that removes floating point numbers, allowing it to work just with integers.
+Bresenham's circle algorithm is a modification of the Midpoint Circle algorithm that removes floating-point numbers, allowing it to work just with integers.
 I won't explain the math here, but here is some python code demonstrating how it works:

 ```python
 x = 0